IEMDomain04/retail-sales-analytics/README.md

 This project demonstrates data cleaning techniques on retail sales data.
 It is designed for the Elective Data Science course.

+## Dataset Characteristics

+The retail sales dataset consists of 2823 rows and 25 columns, but it also presents several common data quality issues:

+- **Missing Values:** Some columns contain missing entries that require appropriate handling to ensure data integrity.
+- **Outliers:** The dataset includes outliers that should be identified and addressed to prevent skewed analysis.
+- **Incorrect Data Types:** Certain columns have incorrect data types, which may affect downstream modeling and visualization.
+These need to be corrected for accurate processing.

 ## Getting Started

 Follow these steps to set up and run the project: